fpingham/google-images-dataset/README.md

 # google-image-dataset
 This repository provides the necessary code to create your own Google Images Dataset in the form of an interactive Jupyter Notebook.
 Unlike other downloaders, to the best of my knowledge, this method respects [Google's Terms of Service](https://support.google.com/webmasters/answer/66357?hl=en).

-Note that to use this tutorial you will need to have the latest version of the fastai library installed.
+To be able to run this tutorial you will need to have the latest version of the fastai library installed.

 If using conda: